Last Updated on September 3, 2023 by Samantha Harris

-However, their chemoreceptor abilities are different from their normal olfactory system, so it can be hard to tell the true nature of their sense of smell.
-With that said, there’s no doubt that it’s among their strongest senses.
+Their chemoreceptor abilities are different from their normal olfactory system, so it can be hard to tell the effectiveness of their sense of smell.
+There’s no doubt that it’s among their strongest senses.

 Chemoreceptors are cells used by animals to process chemical stimuli.
-It helps the animal mix its sense of taste and smell to process the information.
+It helps them mix their sense of taste and smell to process the information.

-You may notice that a tortoise opens its mouth slightly as it’s tasting the odor particles in the air so that the particles come in contact with its Jacobson’s organ.
+You may notice that a tortoise opens its mouth slightly as it’s tasting the odor particles in the air so that they come in contact with its Jacobson’s organ.

-However, Jacobson’s organ primarily helps tortoises smell moisture-based odors, chemicals, and hormones, not airborne odors.
-Airborne odors are perceived by a different part of the tortoise’s olfactory system—the part located in their nasal chambers.
+The Jacobson’s organ helps tortoises smell moisture-based odors, chemicals, and hormones, not airborne odors.
+Airborne odors are perceived by a different part of the tortoise’s olfactory system.

-Studies on how well tortoises can smell can be confusing because of these two separate olfactory systems.
+Studies on how well tortoises can smell can be confusing due to two separate olfactory systems.

-Thanks to various studies—like this one published in American Zoologist—we know that tortoises can learn a lot about other tortoises due to their highly developed ability to smell pheromones.
-However, it’s still debated how well they can pick up scents using the olfactory cells in their nasal chambers.
+A study published in the American Zoologist discussed how tortoises can learn about other tortoises due to their highly developed ability to smell pheromones.

 Can Tortoises Smell Each Other?

-The best way for tortoises to get to know each other is through smell.
+The most effective way for tortoises to get to know each other is through smell.
 According to Copeia, tortoises smell each other to learn things such as:

-However, only male tortoises can tell the sex and sexual maturity of another tortoise because male tortoises are the ones who pursue the females when it’s time to mate.
+Only male tortoises can tell the sex and sexual maturity of another tortoise because males are the ones who pursue the females when it’s time to mate.

-Unlike some other animals, tortoises don’t use smell to exchange pleasantries.
-They use their sense of smell to gain valuable information, but not as a form of bonding or social interaction.
+Tortoises use their sense of smell to gain information, but not as a form of bonding or social interaction.

 Tortoises are solitary creatures and don’t live in groups.
-Mother tortoises will even leave her young a few days after laying her eggs.
+Mother tortoises will leave their young a few days after laying their eggs.

-So, the ability to gather so much information about each other through smell is only to avoid cross-breeding with other species and for males to find viable females to mate with.
+The ability to gather so much information about each other through smell is only to avoid cross-breeding with other species and for males to find mating-age females.

 Can Tortoises Smell Food?

-Tortoises have no problem smelling their food.
-They’re natural foragers that need to be able to find their food from a great distance.
+Tortoises are natural foragers that need to be able to find their food from a great distance.
+Tortoises are slow movers who must preserve their energy.

-Tortoises are slow and need to preserve their energy.
-If they didn’t have their amazing sense of smell, they would have to travel long distances to find something to eat.
-Instead, they can smell edible substances from afar, so they can go straight to them.
+If they didn’t have an amazing sense of smell, they’d have to travel long distances to find something to eat.
+Instead, they can smell edible substances from afar and go directly to them.

-If your tortoise doesn’t want to eat what you put in front of it, it could be due to:
+If a tortoise doesn’t want to eat what you put in front of it, it could be due to:

 Tortoises are opportunistic eaters.
-In the wild, they don’t have an abundance of food, so they’re usually enthusiastic about anything you put in front of them.
+They don’t always have abundant food in the wild, so they’re usually enthusiastic about eating anything you put before them.

-It’s normal for them to decline certain foods sometimes since they have preferences, but not eating isn’t normal.
-Tortoises can smell the food you lay out for them, so if they don’t react to it, you need to monitor your tortoise for signs of illness.
+It’s normal for them to decline certain foods since they have preferences, but not eating isn’t normal.
+Tortoises can smell the food you lay out for them.

 Can Tortoises Smell Water?